 Rashard Lawrence, DT, 6-2, 305, Monroe (Neville), La. - Great personality and he is really tough playing with lots of leverage.
 You can expect that the Eric Henderson/Louisiana connection would be at work here.

 A.J.
 Green, CB, 6-1, 170, DeSoto, Texas - One of the earliest targets for Oklahoma State, he has visited with his parents this spring.
-Green has a strong relationship with OSU and this could have gone in the previous category.
+Green has a strong relationship with OSU and I think that has continued.

 Dropped from the previous list: